OpenStickCommunity/Hardware/Trains Sim Racing Stuff/Logitech RS Wheel Hub Shifter Pad Mod/README.md

 You will notice that one of the bolts is longer than the other ones.

 ** Note 4: It is recommened to apply some pressure to the back of the quick disconnect assembly while you do this as it will be under spring pressure.
 Not doing this could result in damage or injury. ** </br>
-** Note 5: I am not responcible for any damage or injury that results from the attempted disassembly and reassembly of this Hub. ** </br>
+** Note 5: I am not responsible for any damage or injury that results from the attempted disassembly and reassembly of this Hub. ** </br>

 ![RS_Hub_10](Assets/RS_Hub_10.JPG)
 ![RS_Hub_11](Assets/RS_Hub_11.JPG)